AlexandruPopa97/weather_app/README.md

 Just a simple weather app

 In this App you cand search for a city and then the weather forecast for the text 5 days will show.
 In the right up corner you can toggle between Celsius and Fahrenheit.
+The app displays the day in witch the forecast is valid, the name of the weather state, the min and the max temperature forecasted, an image to describe the weather state and the humidity in percetanges.

 <img src="https://i.gyazo.com/be001255597e9d66eb2f1053f4721d06.png" width="400" height="800">